erwanyves/SpringFull/README.md

-The objective of this macro is to design cylindrical compression springs.
+The objective of this macro is to design cylindrical compression springs with FreeCAD.

 Available features:
     Calculation based on mean, external, or internal diameter